 Spices can be a real life saver when you are stumped by what to cook midweek.
 I keep a basic selection handy in my kitchen and turn to them often for meal inspiration.
 Thanks to the aromatic spices, this Indian-style potato and cauliflower dish is one of those unbelievably easy yet satisfyingly delicious recipes that everyone should have in their canon of go-to recipes.

-A Punjabi classic, it goes by the name “aloo gobi,” which simply means potato and cauliflower.
+A Punjabi classic, it goes by the name "aloo gobi," which simply means potato and cauliflower—just like the "gobi" in this Baked Gobi Manchurian!
 These two humble vegetables, so pocket-friendly and accessible throughout the year, are cooked with a combination of spices and served over basmati rice or with Indian bread.

 You're likely to find slight variations of the recipe out there as it can differ from one region to another in the vast country of India, which really is a testament to its versatility.
 Having said that, it can easily be made with spices that you're likely to already have on hand or are easy to acquire, such as garlic, ginger, onion, cumin seeds, ground turmeric, and garam masala.